Favorite Atlanta Restaurants List(last updated 02.17)

-I’m over writing; however, I’m still eating around the city just as I’ve always been.
+I’m done writing long-form content; however, I’m still eating just as I’ve always been.
 In lieu of penning long-winded bloviations, I have elected to keep an up-to-date list of my favorite Atlanta restaurants.
-If you want to see where I’m eating on a day-to-day basis, check out my instagram feed.
+If you want to see where I’m eating on a day-to-day basis, check out my Instagram feed.
 I post there pretty frequently (and occasionally on twitter as well).

 - Heirloom BBQ (Smyrna) ~ Really awesome spot and heads and shoulders my favorite in the city.
 It’s traditional American BBQ with many of their proteins offered with Korean spices.
-Sadly, it’s take out only these days so either sit in your car or stand at their outdoor communal table.
+Sadly, it is takeout only these days so either sit in your car or stand at their outdoor communal table.

 - Honorary Mention :: Moonie’s (Flowery Branch) ~ This one time I’m going to make an exception.
 I haven’t been there, and doubt I’ll get there anytime soon (on account of it being WTFOT), but my boy Jimmy really likes this place (he writes all fancy), so I’m including it.